StackVista/stackstate-docs/stackpacks/integrations/scom.md

 - Agent V2 pushes [retrieved data](#data-retrieved) to StackState.
 - StackState translates incoming SCOM topology data into components and relations.
 Incoming events are used to determine component health state and publish SCOM alerts in StackState.

-#### When to use the SCOM API integration
+#### Pros and cons of API integration

-The SCOM API integration produces a clean topology in StackState by allowing you to configure the specific classes that should be collected from SCOM.
+The SCOM API integration produces a clean topology in StackState by allowing you to configure specific classes to collect from SCOM.
 You can run the SCOM check from any StackState Agent V2 as long as it can connect to both the SCOM API and StackState.

-Note that retrieving a large topology can require a large number of API requests, this can take time and may place some stress on your SCOM system.
+Retrieving a large topology can require a large number of API requests, this can take time and may place some stress on your SCOM system.
+The size of topology you can retrieve may also be limited by the number of requests possible.
 To avoid this, you can consider the SCOM PowerShell integration (BETA).

 {% endtab %}
 {% tab title="PowerShell integration (BETA)" %}